Wild Horse Border Crossing

 The Wild Horse Border Crossing connects the cities of Havre, Montana with Medicine Hat, Alberta on the Canada–United States border.
 It is reached by Montana Secondary Highway 232 on the American side and Alberta Highway 41 on the Canadian side.

 The crossing is so remote that government housing for border officials exists next to the station.

 History

 The Wild Horse border crossing was established in 1925.
 In 2012, the US replaced its yellow brick border inspection facility, which was originally built in 1964.
 Prior to 1964, travelers were expected to proceed to a US Customs office in the city of Havre to report for inspection.
 CBP and CBSA have had issues in coordinating the hours of operation at this crossing for several years.

 Future

 Beginning in 2014, three different Alberta-based REDAs (Regional Economic Development Associations), along with the U.S.-based Ports to Plains Alliance, have been lobbying for the Wild Horse Border Crossing to upgraded to a 24-hour crossing, as currently the Coutts–Sweetgrass Border Crossing is the only 24-hour crossing into Alberta.
-In 2023, Alberta Premier Danielle Smith and Montana Governor Greg Gianforte wrote a joint letter their respective federal governments to upgrade the boarder crossing to 24 hours.
+In 2023, Alberta Premier Danielle Smith and Montana Governor Greg Gianforte wrote a joint letter their respective federal governments to upgrade the border crossing to 24 hours.